rbCAS/rbcas.github.com/docs/upgrading/index.md

 ## 4. Restart app server

 Restart your app server.
-Most app server check for the file `tmp/restart.txt`, so running the following command should be enough:
+Running the following command should do it for most app servers:

 {% highlight bash %}
 touch tmp/restart.txt